Sugar House Park

 Park in Salt Lake City, Utah, U.S.

 Sugar House Park is located between I-80, 2100 South, 1300 East, and 1700 East in the heart of the Sugar House neighborhood of Salt Lake City, Utah, United States.
 The 110 acre park was the site of a fireworks show and concert every Independence Day (July 4), but the event was discontinued in 2018 due to environmental, logistical, and financial reasons.
 It is a popular sledding location in the winter.

 The park was the location of Sugar House Prison, Utah's first state prison, until 1951 when the Utah State Prison was opened in Draper.

+In 2023, the Central Utah Federation of Labor, AFL-CIO unveiled a monument near the site of the 1915 execution of Swedish-American labor organizer, songwriter and Industrial Workers of the World member, Joe Hill.